rkdud007/compatibility/README.md

 ## Compatibility

-A privacy preserving compatibility scoring system that allows two people to evaluate their compatibility using confidential questions without directly revealing those questions to each other.
+A privacy-preserving compatibility scoring system that lets two people evaluate their compatibility using confidential questions, without revealing their questions or answers to each other.

+### Research motivation

+This project is inspired by the [NDAI paper](https://arxiv.org/abs/2502.07924), which proposes a setting where negotiations are conducted by AI agents on behalf of two parties inside a Trusted Execution Environment (TEE).

+We adapt this idea to a dating context: two participants delegate a compatibility "negotiation" to agents running in a TEE, which compute a compatibility score (and optionally a short recap) while keeping raw responses private from the other participant and from the service operator.

 ### Overview